Fumohouse/godot-luau-script/docs/src/usage/class-registration/annotation-reference/class-definition.md

 Required to define a class.

 - `globalClassName`: If supplied, the class will be globally visible to Godot.

+Note: this annotation reserves the Luau type with the same name as the `local` it is applied to for use as the [class type](./class-type.md).

 ## `@extends <base>`